ollerwagen/imp-interpreter/README.md

 I extended the language by an additional command `print` (used the same way as `skip`) in order to print the names and values of all variables.

+### Scope

 Note that IMP doesn't know scope: Once initialized, a variable only dies when you close the interpreter, and variables defined within sub-blocks (e.g. the body of a loop) can be used outside of that loop as well.

+A consequence of this is e.g. the following: `if <some condition> then c := 0 else d := 0 end`.
+If the condition holds, `c` gets defined, otherwise `d`.

+### Semicola

+If multiple instructions are added after one another, they need to be separated by semicola.
+This -- as specified by the language's grammar discussed in the lecture -- even holds for `if` and `while` statements.